-In support of Indiana University's Bicentennial Strategic Plan, the Center for Learning Analytics and Student Success (CLASS) advances the widespread use of big data and student learning analytics, empowering faculty to conduct actionable scholarly research through the systematic collection, exploration, and analysis of data describing students, their observable activities, and outcomes.
-CLASS organizes and supports professional learning communities, whose participants collaborate with Bloomington Assessment and Research, the Center for Innovative Teaching and Learning, and the Bay View Alliance.
+In collaboration with the Center for Innovative Teaching and Learning, the Center for Learning Analytics and Student Success (CLASS) advances the widespread use of big data and student learning analytics, empowering faculty to conduct actionable scholarly research through the systematic collection, exploration, and analysis of data describing students, their observable activities, and outcomes.
+CLASS organizes and supports professional learning communities, whose participants collaborate with Indiana University's Institutional Analytics and the Bay View Alliance.

 Teaching, learning, and student success

 Big data, predictive modeling, and learning analytics have rapidly emerged as some of the most robust and promising methods for ensuring that all students achieve their highest potential during their college years.